emu-rs/snes-apu/README.md

 - 64kb RAM
 - 3 timers
 - And some extra glue here and there to tie it all together :)

-This emulator serves as a pilot for [porting all of my emulator infrastructure to Rust](https://github.com/emu-rs/emu), and it's been a rather successful project thus far.

 ## Shortcomings
 While the emulation itself is highly-accurate (no known bugs minus some things that aren't implemented fully, such as DSP register reads